kippnorcal/KIPP-NorCal-Python-Style-Guide/README.md

 The biggest benefit to this layout is that it allows you to install your code as a package that is an editable install.
 This type of install is benificial for testing, and you can create a `tests` package in your root directory along side the `src` directory.
 More information can be found here. # TODO: Add link

 #### Hybrid
 A hybrid layout is the inbetween of the flat layout and the src layout.
 This is for projects that are complex enough where separating your code into packages will help with the organization, but creating a full `src` layout might be too much.
-With this layout, usually a main.py file will be in the root directory and the rest of the code lives in packages that also live in the root directory.
+With this layout, usually a main.py file will be in the root directory and the rest of the code is in packages that also live in the root directory along with main.py.

 ### Common Package Names in Repositories
 Here are common names that you may find among our repos and an explanation of what they are and what their purpose is.
 As mentioned in the intro of the section, every repository does not need to have these packages unless there is a need for it.
 If you find yourself needing to build separate workflows, then create a workflows package to store them in.
 #### Models/Entities
-These packages have classes that are abstract representations of a concept and manages a state (a class that represents an employee) or value (a class that manages a queue).
+These packages have classes that are abstract representations of a concept and manages a state (ex. a class that represents an employee) or value (ex. a class that manages a queue).
 #### Repos or Repositories
 Not to be confused with git repos, these packages will contain code that implements the repository design pattern.
 The classes that implement this pattern usually wraps a data resource (ex. external API or data warehouse connection) with common CRUD operations.
 #### Services or Formatters